pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. Change into your `docs-book-pivotalcf` repo.

-1. Check out a new branch called `CURRENT-PCF-VERSION-NUMBER` branch.
-For example, if the upcoming version of Pivotal Platform is 2.7, and the current version of Pivotal Platform is 2.6, the branch should be `2.6`.
+1. Check out a new branch called `CURRENT-PLATFORM-VERSION-NUMBER` branch.
+For example, if the upcoming version of Pivotal Platform is 2.7, and the current version of Pivotal Platform is 2.6, the branch should be `2.6`.<br>Make sure you run `git checkout -b CURRENT-PLATFORM-VERSION-NUMBER` from the `master` branch.
+Whichever branch you run this command from, that is the branch that gets copied into the new branch.
+For example, if you were to run the command from the `2.5` branch, the contents of the new branch would be copied from `2.5`, not `master`.
-	* `$ git checkout -b CURRENT-PCF-VERSION-NUMBER`
+	* `$ git checkout -b CURRENT-PLATFORM-VERSION-NUMBER`

 1. Open the `config.yml`.